We could write an entire book detailing everything that goes into tending to a family — and we’re sure most of you could, too.

 It’s like Betty Friedan said back in the 1960s: it’s a “problem that has no name.”

-We’re hoping to start a conversation about what it means to be a part of a collaborative, cooperative family in 2020 — and how to successfully include our children in everything that goes into minding a family and a household.
+We’re hoping to start a conversation about what it means to be a part of a collaborative, cooperative family in the 2020s (what?!) — and how to successfully include our children in everything that goes into minding a family and a household.
 Let’s call it — the business of the family — The Upkeep.

 Join the Challenge Now!

 It may not surprise you to learn that most American children play virtually no role in The Upkeep these days.
 Outside of homesteaders and other families that homeschool and/or live closer to the land, it’s just not very common.

 Parents (🙋🏻♀️) may say it’s important to them that their children contribute, but for the most part we don’t actually follow through on that belief… It’s more of an abstract conviction that many of us don’t have the time – or the know-how – to actually implement.